Download the App

 The air shifted.

-At first it was subtle—a rustle, a ripple through the clearing like a breath being held.
+At first it was subtle—a rustle, a ripple through the clearing like breath being held.
 Then it deepened.
 A current stirred beneath the roots, rising.
 It moved through him—warm, insistent, alive.
+Like recognition.

-The tree responded.
+Deeper.
+It gathered along the bark, threading into the silver veins.
+His hands tingled.
+His chest tightened.
+The oak responded.
 Its silver veins brightened.
-Cracks in its bark sealed.
+Cracks in its bark softened, then sealed.
 Leaves stirred, then opened—green again.
 Whole.

 Lyric’s breath caught.
 He opened his eyes.